The model A is a great all rounder, perfectly suite

 High Carbon Vs Stainless Steel

-Kirkman Knives come in two types of steel, high carbon and stainless.
-There are pros and cons with each steel and it comes down to personal preference as to which one will be best for you.
+Kirkman Knives come with a choice between two metal types for the blade; high carbon steel and stainless steel.
+There are pros and cons to each metal and different care instructions will need to be applied to each knife.
+It ultimately comes down to a personal preference as to which steel blade will work best for you.

-- It is slightly harder, therefore it will hold it's edge a little longer.
+- It is a slightly harder metal, therefore it will hold its sharp edge longer

-- As it is stainless it will not rust which means it requires less maintenance.
+- As it is stainless, the blade will not rust

-- It will maintain it's great looks for a lot longer.
+- It will maintain it's great looks for a lot longer than other metals

-- Does not require any oils on the blade.
+- The blade does not require any oils to be applied

-- As it is slightly harder it will take a little more time to sharpen
+- As it is slightly harder metal you might find it will take more time to sharpen

 High Carbon Steel

-- Will rust if not cared for and therefore equires more maintenance.
+- Will has the potential to rust if it is not cared for and therefore equires more maintenance

 For all you metal buffs, the high carbon steel we use is a recycled, metal-cutting, bandsaw blade and the stainless steel is Sandvik 12c27.

-Found only in Tasmania, Huon Pine is an Iconic Tasmanian Timber.
+Huon Pine (Lagarostrobos franklinii) is an iconic Tasmanian Timber.
 Huon Pine is very slow growing and as a result has a very tight grain structure.
-This gives the timber character and as a result makes for a superb looking knife handle.
-The black spots that you see are called Birdseye and are a premium feature of the timber that is highly sought after.
+This gives the timber character and makes for a superb looking knife handle.
+The black spots that you may see on your knife handle are called Birdseye and are a premium feature of the timber that is highly sought after.

-Blackwood comes is a vast variety of different grain structures.
-This darker timber is prized by furniture makers and it is not hard to see why as a blackwood knife handle is truly unique.
-It is a harder timber and thus is slightly more durable to impacts.
+Blackwood (Acacia melanoxylon) is an Australian timber native to Victoria and Tasmania.
+Your individually sourced Tasmanian Blackwood handle comes in a variety of different grain structures.
+This darker timber is prized by furniture makers and it is not hard to see why a Blackwood knife handle is truly unique.
+It is a harder timber making it slightly more durable to impacts.

-Fiddleback Tas Oak is a great looking timber.
+Fiddleback Tasmanian Oak is a premium Australian hardwood timber encompassing three species that grow in the mountainous areas of Tasmania.
+It is a versatile timber perfect for both construction and interior applications.
 The name fiddleback refers to the lines running through the timber.
-It is caused by certain growing conditions and it is quite rare.
-Tas Oak is quite a hard timber therefore it it more resistent to denting.
+This is caused by certain growing conditions and it is quite rare.
+Tasmanian Oak is quite a hard timber therefore it is more resistant to denting.

 Disclaimer: The handle on your knife will vary slightly from the picture as each piece of wood is unique.